I was in Dallas a few weeks ago and decided to visit the Neiman Marcus flagship store.

 When you do that, merchandise you thought would give you the edge – like a plum leather jacket – doesn’t have to be marked down.

-In the meantime, if you're looking to grow your sales, click the button below and let's start a conversation.
+In the meantime, if you're looking to grow your sales, click the button below

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month